Afghan Arabi

-Afghan Arabi is a breed of domesticated sheep found in Afghanistan.
-They are a member of the fat-rump breeds of sheep.
-The wool is carpet quality and the Afghan Arabi are raised for their meat.
+The Afghan Arabi is a breed of domesticated sheep found in Afghanistan.
+It is a member of the fat-tailed breeds of sheep.
+The wool is carpet quality and the Afghan Arabi is raised for its meat.

 Characteristics

 Both sexes are polled (hornless) and have long pendulous ears.
-Typically, this breed is grey or black with white displayed on the face.
+Typically, this breed is grey or black with white markings on the face.
 The average height of mature ewes is 48 cm.